dmorton714/CodeYouDataProject/README.md

 * We will have all of our code reviewed before doing a PR
 * All code should have tests to verify it works as intended
 * All code should be in functions
+* Data folder in local repo should be added to .gitignore

 <br>
 **Final Report Code** will live in a google collab Notebook